Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Application to CG-MPC

-Instead of solving \eqref{game_2} or \eqref{eq:CG_MPC_GNE} completely at each sampling instant, we consider approximately tracking the solution trajectories of \eqref{game_2} or \eqref{eq:CG_MPC_GNE} as the measured state $x$ evolves with time.
-To this end, we distribute the iterations of the CG-MPC solver over time and warmstart the approximate solution at $t+1$ using the approximate solution at $t$.
-Specifically, the approximate solution at $t+1$ are generated by
+Instead of solving \eqref{game_2} completely at each sampling instant, we consider approximately tracking the solution trajectory of \eqref{game_2} as $x$ evolves.
+To this end, we distribute the iterations of the CG-MPC solver over time and warmstart the approximate solution at $t+1$ using the result at $t$.
+Specifically, the approximate solution at $t+1$ is generated by

-where $v$ is an estimate of $a$ (decision variable) or $z$ (primal-dual variable) depending on the algorithm setting, $\mathcal{T}^{K,x(t)}$ represents a fixed number (i.e., $K$) of solver iterations parametrized by $x(t)$, and $s$ is a matrix that selects $u$ from $v$.
+where $v$ is an estimate of $a$ or $z$ (decision variable or primal-dual variable, depending on the algorithm design), and $\mathcal{T}^{K,x(t)}$ represents a fixed number (i.e., $K$) of solver iterations parametrized by $x(t)$.
 The iteration \eqref{eq:TDO} is itself a dynamic system evolving in parallel to the controlled plant.
-The iteration algorithm $\mathcal{T}^{K,x(t)}$ should be designed such that if sufficient computing power is available, i.e., $K\rightarrow \infty$, then $v(t)=v^*(t)$, where $v^*$ denotes the exact solution (or exact primal-dual solution) of the CG-MPC problem, representing that the (G)NE is solved completely at $t$.
-The Newton methods studied in Sections \ref{sec:NE} and \ref{sec:GNE_section} can serve as such an algorithm.
-That is, the iteration $\mathcal{T}^{K,x(t)}$ represent $K$ times of consecutive updates \eqref{eq:JN} in NE problems with $a^0=v(t)$, $a^K=v(t+1)$, and with $F$, $H$, and $\mathcal{A}$ being parameterized by $x(t)$ according to \eqref{game_2}; or represent $K$ times of consecutive updates \eqref{semi_newton} in GNE problems with $z^0=v(t)$, $z^K=v(t+1)$ and with $\Phi$ and $J\Phi$ being parameterized by $x(t)$ according to \eqref{eq:CG_MPC_GNE}.
-Such iterations can also be performed in an agent-distributed manner:
+The iteration algorithm $\mathcal{T}^{K,x(t)}$ should be designed such that when $K\rightarrow \infty$, $v(t)=v^*(t)$, where $v^*$ denotes the exact solution of the CG-MPC problem at $t$.
+The Newton-type methods developed in Sections \ref{sec:NE} and \ref{sec:GNE_section} can serve as such algorithms.
+That is, $\mathcal{T}^{K,x(t)}$ means $K$ times of consecutive updates \eqref{eq:JN} in NE problems with $F$, $H$, and $\mathcal{A}$ being parameterized by $x(t)$; or $K$ times of consecutive updates \eqref{semi_newton} in GNE problems with $\Phi$ and $J\Phi$ being parameterized by $x(t)$.
+Such iterations may also be performed in an agent-distributed manner: